coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

 XP.

-**Bulwark of the Great Dragon:** This +*6 heavy shield* bears the image of a dragon's head.
+**Bulwark of the Great Dragon:** This +*6 heavy shield* bears the image of a dragon’s head.
 Three times per day, the bearer of the shield can command it to belch forth a breath weapon of the appropriate type.
 The range of this breath weapon is 80 feet (if a line) or 40 feet (if a cone).
 Regardless of the type, the breath weapon deals 20d6 points of